poiyomi/PoiyomiDocs/docs/shading/matcap.md

 - `Type`: **Data** Texture (sRGB **OFF**)

 Mask that defines where to apply the matcap effect.
+Black indicates where the matcap should not be applied, and white indicates where it should be applied.

 ## Emission Strength